LivePersonInc/developer-center/pages/documents/agent-interactions/le applications login/methods/authorize.md

 In case the request encountered an error, if account id, client id and redirection URL are valid, the user will be redirected back to the application with error and error description parameters.

-An example of a successful redirection to application:
+An example of a successful redirection to application follows below.
+Note the `code` parameter appended to the URL:

 ```
 HTTP/1.1 302 Found